xiaoyiseu/CPI-MGCMF/README.md

 ## Usage
 ### Requirements
-we use a single NVIDIA RTX 2080Ti  11G GPU for training and evaluation.
+All experiments were conducted on a NVIDIA A6000 GPU.
+The initial learning rate was set to 0.001, and AdamW was used as the optimizer.

 ```
 python 3.8.19